Novartis/dpasurv/README.md

 # dpasurv

-An R-package for performing dynamic path analysis on survival data with estimation of the corresponding direct, indirect, and total effects.
+R-package for Dynamic Path Analysis of survival data